openapx/r-service-txflow/README.md

   httr2::resp_body_json()
 ```

-The result is a list of named entries.
+The result is a list of named entries representing the configuration information.

 <br/>

 ##### Create a Repository
-A data repository is created in a single step
+A data repository is created in a single step.

 ```
 # -- Create a named repository